Relm4/Relm4/relm4-examples/README.md

 + tokio: An app using the tokio-rt feature and an `AsyncRelmWorker` to efficiently fetch favicons and HTML text from websites.
 Note that by default delays for the HTTP-requests are enabled that makes UI updates better visible.
 To disable the delays comment the two lines starting with `tokio::time::delay`.

++ non_blocking_async: An app that uses a custom tokio runtime to handle many messages asynchronously at the same time.
+This is used to update a counter with an delay of one second.

 + macro: A simple app with a counter that demonstrates how to use the `relm4-macros::widget` macro.